 What the verse means:

 The verses are a reminder of what a wonderful God we have.
 He is the Father of our Lord Jesus Christ.
 He is the source of every mercy.
 He is the one who comforts and strengthens us in our hardships and trials.
 Why does he do this?
 He does this where we can help other.
-When family, friends, or coworkers are troubled, needing our support, sympathy, and encouragement, we can pass on to them the help and comfort God has given us.
+When a family member, friend, or coworker is chronically ill, needing our support, sympathy, and encouragement, we can pass on to them the help and comfort God has given us.

 Praying using the verse: